Gopal-Khadka/DevGram/PROCEDURES.md

 ### SignUp With Email

 Gooogle Firebase Authentication service is used to handle the signup functionality by email.
 When the user tries to create a new account, it verifies if the user is actually new i.e the user doesn't already exist on the database.
 After verification, the user is created and the necessary details are stored on `firestore` and localStorage.

+### Logout Functionality from SideBar

+Similar to implemenatation of user login functionality, we can implement user signout functionality using `react-firebase-hooks`.
+If user is logged out, the data from local storage will be removed.